Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Item

 Every Mancer carries a _Portable Workshop_ that enables them to construct magichanical inventions.
-This Portable Workshop is commonly a small workbench that collapses into a wearable backpack.
+This class item is commonly a small workbench that collapses into a wearable backpack.

 | Level | Portable Workshop Effect                      |
 | ----- | --------------------------------------------- |